marwan-9/digital-logic-circuits-simulator/README.md

 # Logic Design Simulator
-A Windows application for designing and simulating digital logic circuits. written in C++ using CMU graphics library.
+A Windows application for designing and simulating digital logic circuits, written in C++ using CMU graphics library.

 # Table of Contents